prashantpimpale93/ng-pmp-image-slider/projects/ng2-pmp-image-slider/README.md

 ## Build

-Run `ng build ng2-pmp-image-slider` to build the project.
+Go the project roor directory and Run `ng build ng2-pmp-image-slider` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing